DigonIO/scheduler/doc/pages/examples/timezones.rst

     >>> sch = Scheduler(tzinfo=dt.timezone.utc)

-Schedule our useful function :func:`~scheduler.core.Scheduler.once` for the current point in time but using New York local time with:
+Schedule our useful function :py:func:`~scheduler.core.Scheduler.once` for the current point in time but using New York local time with:

 .. code-block:: pycon